areenberg/RelSys/README.md

 ```

 And again, some minor setup is required before we can proceed.
-Note that the simulation evaluates all queues at the same time, so this time we do not have to settle on a single queue.
+The simulation evaluates all queues at the same time, so this time we do not have to settle on a single queue.

 ```c++